MikyStar/Sabita/README.md

 sabita s file/to/solve # Solve the sudoku (check out file sudoku.example) to see format

 # Benchmark
-sabita --benchmark # Launch the benchmarking script, see section below
+sabita --benchmark # Launch the benchmarking script, see the 'Performances' section below

 # Help
 sabita -h